Your IP:Unknown

 Smishing attacks or smishing scams involve cybercriminals sending messages to numbers registered with Coinbase, alerting users about made-up withdrawals or other fake security concerns with their accounts.
 In their messages, scammers typically ask you for your personal information or login credentials, claiming they need it to verify your ownership of your wallet.

-Smishing attacks are dangerous and can result in a SIM swap attack in which your mobile provider is tricked into transferring your phone number to the attacker’s SIM card, allowing them to receive your verification details.
+Smishing attacks are dangerous and can lead to a SIM swap, where your mobile provider is tricked into transferring your phone number to the attacker’s SIM card, allowing them to receive your verification details.
 The scammer can then authorize transactions or changes on your Coinbase account without your knowledge, including crypto transfers and changes in account information.

 Technical support and impersonation scams